AnkitSatpute/parallelXmlHighlighting/README.md

 ## License

 We use the Apache 2.0 Licence.
 All dependent libraries use the same or similar license.
-ParsCit as an external tool is the only exception and uses a LGPL.
 © Marco Beck